 There is no direct bus from Istanbul to Termal.
 You need to take a bus from Istanbul Otogar to Yalova, and from there take a cab to Termal.

-Many of the restaurants in Kilyos specialise in Mezze platters.
-These are small dishes of a variety of different foods – somewhat similar to Spanish tapas.
+Many of the restaurants in Kilyos specialise in meze platters.
+These are small dishes of a variety of different foods.

 Getting to Kilyos